 ‘They just can’t bear the way it ends – they just can’t stand it.
 So they rewrite the story, including all kinds of boyfriends and new lovers and so forth after Jack is killed.’

 God’s Own Country seems to have done exactly that, giving it a gayer, happy ending.
 But the unhappy ending of Brokeback was, as Proulx has said, the point.
 It’s not a point that I thought made the film version worthwhile, but it was the point nonetheless.

 God’s Own Country has done away with that point.
 It’s a gay shepherd movie with a happy ending.

-Then again, perhaps the raptures of the critics over brilliantly mediocre and impressively unoriginal gay movies like this suggests that maybe we’re not so post-gay after all.
-Apparently gay movies still can’t be judged honestly, or by the same jaded standards as non-gay ones.
+Then again, the raptures of the critics over brilliantly mediocre and impressively unoriginal gay movies like this suggests that maybe we’re not so post-gay after all.
+Gay movies still can’t be judged honestly, or by the same jaded standards as non-gay ones.